Here are the top champagne houses you must visit in Epernay, France.

 So, a visit to a Champagne house in Epernay typically involves limited sampling and, in some cases, a guided tour.
 The cost of the champagne tasting is generally between €10 and €30 per person, depending on whether it has a traditional tour.
 Some wine houses may refund the cost of the tastings if you purchase more bottles of their champagne.

 Take note that a bottle of Champagne may cost as little as €20 to as much as several hundreds of euros.
+If you’re coming from Paris, learn about how to take the train to Epernay for a stress free journey.

 Champagne Houses To Visit Along Avenue De Champagne